 The seller is over-the-moon happy with the sales price and how Kathleen managed the sale.

-The buyers who got their offer accepted are over-the-moon happy with their new home.
+The buyers who got their offer accepted are over the moon happy with their new home.

-Kathleen Daniels is grateful for the referral from the real estate attorney who recommended the successor trustee who filled their fiduciary duties exercising prudence in who she hired.
+Kathleen Daniels is grateful for the referral from the real estate attorney who recommended the successor trustee who filled their fiduciary duties by exercising prudence in who she hired.